 We continue to enhance and develop Learning4Success to meet the needs of students and families.
 You will see additional videos and resources posted weekly, so please visit the site often.

+The Specialized Services team has developed a new website for deaf and hard of hearing students.
+The website hosts information for students, families and educators.
+Topics include services available at HWDSB and in the community, sign language, hearing equipment and Auditory Processing Disorder.
 We have posted a new parent guide for deaf and hard of hearing students.
 The guide answers some commonly asked questions and recommends resources to support your child’s auditory learning at home.
 If you have any questions, please connect with your child’s classroom teacher or school learning resource teacher.

 School doors may be closed but we are accepting online kindergarten registrations for 2020-2021.
 Your child must four years old by December 31, 2020.
 Families can register at www.hwdsb.on.ca/kindergarten/#REGISTER.
 Families will create an account, enter details and add their child to our student information system.
 Office staff will connect with families to schedule a video conference to see official documents such as proof of your child’s age.
 Find a school using our School Locator.

 Co-ops, dual credit and eLearning programs

 Cooperative Education is a highly immersive form of experiential learning and plays a key role in programs such as Specialist High Skills Majors (SHSM) and the Ontario Youth Apprenticeship Program (OYAP).